 All of the wonderful students and dedicated teachers at Catherine’s Dance Studio have been working towards the dance recital that is right around the corner!
 Of course, everyone enjoys the sparkle and glamour of the recital.
-Parents and their guests will be beaming with pride to see their little or big, daughters, granddaughters, and friends on stage.
+Parents and their guests will be beaming with pride to see their little or big daughters, granddaughters, and friends on stage.
 It promises to be a magical time from the matinee all the way through the evening dances.
 Besides all the preparation, the planning, the glittering costumes, and makeup, there are many benefits to young ladies participating in a recital.
 These benefits often translate into other aspects of their lives.
 What are the advantages of learning to be on stage and working towards a recital when you are young?

 How does a dancer learn from dance recitals?

-2. Teamwork makes the dream work.
+- Teamwork makes the dream work.
 When a group of dancers is preparing for a dance recital, they must learn to work as a team.
 Young girls at the dance studio are often “caught” helping a friend learn a step they might be struggling to learn.
-Working with others towards a common end is something that we all benefit from learning as a life skill.
+Working with others towards a common end is a valuable life skill that we all benefit from learning.
 Teaching this foundation of teamwork benefits dancers in both personal and professional ways later in life.
-Once high school, college, and careers hit, working with a team is often the norm.Trying on Dance Recital costumes for Spring Dance recital
+Once high school, college, and careers hit, working with a team is often the norm.

 Catherine’s Dance Studio’s Recitals

 Catherine’s Dance Studio can’t wait for all their dancers to step onstage.
-Along with the excitement and sometimes jitters of the day, it is a given that these girls are benefitting in so many ways.
+Along with the excitement and sometimes jitters of the day, it is a given that these girls are benefiting in so many ways.
 If you want your daughter to have the benefits that being in a dance recital can bring her, contact us to enroll in a dance class today.